ankitk2109/DS_ML_DL_InterviewQuestions/README.md

 **13. What is word embedding and How does Word2Vec works?**

 Before we understand what is word embedding we need to understand what exactly is embedding and why do we need them?
  * On a very high level we can say that word embedding is a vector representation of the words where each value in the vector has some weight.
+Also it can be described as, a learned representation for text where words that have the same meaning have a similar representation.
  * One hot encoding is another way to encode the words.
 But if we try to visualize those encodings, where each occupies a dimension and has nothing to do with the rest of the words.
 For example word "Hello" and "Hi" are as different as "day" and "Country" which is not true.
  * One hot encoding limitations:
    - High dimensional space and sparse:  Feature vector grows with the vocabulary size